paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-036-administration-of-educational-benefits.md

 Subsec. (b).
 Pub.
 L. 94–502, § 504(2), inserted provision requiring that school records contain as a minimum, except for attendance, the requirements set forth in [section 1776(c)(7) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section1776/c/7&num=0&edition=prelim).

 1966—Subsec. (b).
 Pub.
 L. 89–358 inserted “or veteran” after “eligible person” in three places.

+#### Effective Date of 2025 Amendment
+Amendment by section 207 of Pub.
+L. 118–210, effective Aug.
+1, 2025, and applicable with respect to a quarter, semester, or term, as applicable, commencing on or after such date, see section 207(c) of Pub.
+L. 118–210, set out as a note under [section 3672 of this title](./chapter-036-administration-of-educational-benefits.md#section-3672).

 #### Effective Date of 2021 Amendment
 Amendment by Pub.
 L. 116–315 effective on Aug.
 1, 2021, see section 1015(c) of Pub.
 L. 116–315, set out as a note under [section 3672 of this title](./chapter-036-administration-of-educational-benefits.md#section-3672).